dmgerow/cpq-qcp-example/README.md

 1. First, make sure that all of the npm modules are installed with `npm install`

-2. Make a scratch org with CPQ installed with `npm run crate:scratch`.
+2. Make a scratch org with CPQ installed with `npm run create:scratch`.
 This will:

    - Create the scratch org
    - Install CPQ